gnordhielm/babel-plugin-simple-logger/README.md

 > Special thanks to [Michael Jungo](https://github.com/jungomi) for walking me through putting this together.

-This loader looks for the string literal `"log"` after the opening bracket of a function and replaces it with a console log containing the name and arguments of the enclosing function.
+This Babel plugin looks for the string literal `"log"` after the opening bracket of a function and replaces it with `console.log(<function name>, arguments)`.

 ```js